jerryjappinen/bellevue-docs/README.md

 {% include "./SUMMARY.md" %}

-## About these docs

-This documentation is housed at [Eiskis/vue-webpack-docs](https://github.com/Eiskis/vue-webpack-docs).
-It's a Git repo in the [GitBook format](https://toolchain.gitbook.com/structure.html).

-To contribute, file an issue or make a pull request. :)

-## All resources
+## Other resources

-`Eiskis/vue-webpack` is **not** an official Vue project, but is based on the officially supported materials.
+`Eiskis/vue-webpack` is **not** an official Vue project, but is based on the officially supported materials and commonly used plugins.
 The relevant docs for those are available here:

 - Official `vuejs-templates/webpack` project template
 	- [Read documentation](http://vuejs-templates.github.io/webpack/)